-Like I mentioned earlier, the Winter Solstice and it’s various celebrations and traditions were often stretched out over a period of 2-3 weeks, beginning with the Solstice itself.
+As I mentioned earlier, the Winter Solstice and its various celebrations and traditions were often stretched out over a period of 2-3 weeks, beginning with the Solstice itself.
 Since there wasn’t a day set aside for gift giving like there is now, many people gave gifts to others over the course of the 13 days of Solstice at the various gatherings and celebrations they went to.

 While there are different ways one can celebrate this solstice tradition, one idea is to sing the 13 Days of Solstice song each day, light a candle for each day, and give a little gift that represents the different verses of the song.
 While there are many versions of the song (I’m assuming it changes based on culture), this is one option.
-I don’t know about you, but it looks as if it could inspire some creative gift ideas to me.
+I don’t know about you, but it looks like it could inspire me with some creative gift ideas.
 Wouldn’t you agree?

 The song is sung to the same tune as the 12 Days of Christmas.
-It starts with, “On the first day of Solstice, the gifts brought to me…” followed by the correct part of the song below.
+It starts with, “On the first day of Solstice, this gift was brought to me…” followed by the correct part of the song below.
 I’ve also included some fun gift ideas you could give someone for each day as well!

 - Some healing to set me free (Gift idea: An herbal tea blend.)